Research and Advocacy Program

 Research Program

-Research Capacity Building Training
+Research Methodology Training

-Human rights ADVOCACY PROGRAM
+Human rights Advocay Program

 We conduct advocacy at the local level and Union government level in Myanmar to help protect the rights and enhance the status of marginalized communities.
 We do advocacy based on our documentation and research findings.
 Our advocacy strategy includes publications, campaigning, and advocating in person from grass root level to national level.
 We also engage with international communities to improve human rights across Myanmar.